Galaxy Note 10 launching Aug. 7 at Samsung Unpacked: Rumors, leaks, design, specs, price and more

-With the upcoming Galaxy Fold delayed until September (three months from its original launch date), those looking for a big-screen phone may be eyeing the premium Note 10 instead.
+With the upcoming Galaxy Fold delayed until September (more than four months from its original launch date), those looking for a big-screen phone may be eyeing the premium Note 10 instead.
 Not only is it a pretty straightforward phone with no known screen issues, it's also expected to be unveiled soon.
-Samsung confirmed that it's launching the Note 10 on this Wednesday, Aug.
+Samsung confirmed that it's launching the Note 10 tomorrow, Aug.
 7, and the event will be held at the Barclays Center in Brooklyn.
 The phone itself will serve as the successor to the Note 9.

 Read: Galaxy Note 10 en español.